-The regulatory bodies around the globe are adjusting to the rapidly changing landscape of the technologies available to the end users.
-Due to that adjustment, a major attention was allocated into the Software as Medical Device field, including revision of the existing regulations and guidance documents and issuing new additional documents to support and expend the regulatory coverage of this field.
+The regulatory bodies around the globe are adjusting to the rapidly changing landscape of the technologies available to the end-users.
+Due to that adjustment, major attention was allocated to the Software as Medical Device field, including revision of the existing regulations and guidance documents and issuing new additional documents to support and expand the regulatory coverage of this field.
 Furthermore, the US FDA has established the Digital Health Center of Excellence, which goal is to empower stakeholders to advance health care by fostering responsible and high-quality digital health innovation.

-The XR technologies are one of the catalysators for the special attention described above.
-For example, the US FDA held several meetings to discuss virtual and augmented reality in medicine as these technologies are becoming a major part of the healthcare landscape, currently in the surgical training and planning and therapy for pain, anxiety and post-traumatic stress disorder .
+The XR technologies are one of the catalysts for the special attention described above.
+For example, the US FDA held several meetings to discuss virtual and augmented reality in medicine as these technologies are becoming a major part of the healthcare landscape, currently in the surgical training and planning and therapy for pain, anxiety, and post-traumatic stress disorder .

-Moreover, the US FDA is so interested in making these technologies available to the end user in the most safe and effective way that it supports the companies that develop XR devices by actual involvement in the development process using the Breakthrough Devices Program .
+Moreover, the US FDA is so interested in making these technologies available to the end-user in the safest and effective way that it supports the companies that develop XR devices by actual involvement in the development process using the Breakthrough Devices Program .
 For example, in October 2020, the FDA has granted breakthrough designation to AppliedVR's platform that treats chronic lower back pain and by doing so opened the door for broader use of virtual reality technology in healthcare .

 The XR technologies outstand also in the FDA’s Software Precertification Pilot Program.
 One of the nine companies taking part in the FDA’s Pilot Program, Pear Therapeutics, is an XR developing company.
 The company products are currently FDA cleared with one of the products being the first product submitted through FDA’s traditional 510(k) pathway while also reviewed as part of FDA’s Software Precertification Pilot Program to help build and test FDA’s Digital Health Precertification Working Model 1.0.
 The company has been working closely with the FDA and volunteered to undergo the first-ever Excellence Appraisal in May 2019, which consisted of an onsite evaluation of the company’s commitment and execution across product quality, patient safety, cybersecurity responsibility, clinical responsibility, and a proactive culture